Dust Storm Science and Improved Road Safety in New Mexico

 Research Team: Antonio Arredondo, Jaylen Fuentes, Josue Gutierrez, Octavio Nayares, Stan Engle, Merrill Bean, Michael DeAntonio, Zahra Ghodsizadeh, Jonathan Consford, Tristan Ramirez

 DuBois, D. (2022).
 Dust Mitigation Monitoring Project, Final Report.
-Prepared for the Research Bureau New Mexico Department of Transportation, Albuquerque, NM.
+New Mexico State University, Department of Plant and Environmental Sciences.